theKidOfArcrania/docker-vpn/README.md

 # docker-vpn

-This fits an openvpn server configuration into a docker container.
+This fits an openvpn server within a docker container set up.

 ## Setting up VPN